Privacy Policy

 Which personal data do we process for this purpose?

-We process your name and contact details, your payment, order and transaction history, data generated from market surveys.
+We process your name and contact details and data generated from market surveys.

 4.8 FOR ORGANISATIONAL ANALYSIS, MANAGEMENT REPORTING, ACQUISITION AND DIVESTITURES AND FOR THE EXECUTION OF BUSINESS PROCESSES AND INTERNAL MANAGEMENT